will investigate your research query upon receipt of a written request.

 Volume Number Four.

+Volume Number Five.
 Go to http://rootsweb.ancestry.com/~vtwindha/vhg5/index.htm for a typescript of Volume Five organized by town.
-This link is provided until Volume Five is digitized.

 RESEARCH TIP # 1